jnidzwetzki/jnidzwetzki.github.io/_posts/2026-05-08-ebpf-hw-breakpoints-postgresql.md

 [OID Event] PID: 117447 | comm: postgres   | next oid: 57542
 ```

-To monitor which backend is using the most OIDs, we can use an eBPF program that counts the number of times the hardware breakpoint is triggered for each backend process.
+To monitor which backend is consuming the most OIDs, we can use an eBPF program that counts the number of times the hardware breakpoint is triggered for each backend process.
 The `interval:s:5` probe prints the contents of the `@count` map every five seconds and then clears the map for the next interval:

 ```bash
 sudo bpftrace -e '